Kellswork/agirl.codes/posts/complete-guide-build-react-form-with-useState-hook.md

 ```

-Right now, we have given React control over the form but we are yet to update the input fields.
+React now has control over the form but we are yet to update the input fields.

 we are setting the `value` in the input fields to the `contact` state properties.

- If you check your form in the browser, you will realise you can't type in the input fields, that's because we are yet to provide a way for React to track the value of input elements.
+ If you check your form in the browser, you will realise you can't type in the input fields, that's because React has no way to track the value of input elements.

  ![contact-form](/posts-images/react-forms/jsx-contact-form.png)